top of page

 Famines” (Matt 24:7 and Lk 21:11)

-Fourth Seal: Untimely death
+Fourth Seal: Untimely Death

-8 They were given power over a fourth of the earth (of Israel) to kill by sword, famine and plague, and by the wild beasts of the earth.
+8 So I looked, and there before me was a pale horse.
+Its rider was named Death, and Hades was following close behind him.
+They were given power over a fourth of the earth (of Israel) to kill by sword, famine and plague, and by the wild beasts of the earth.
 (NIV)

 "Famine, pestilences and earthquakes in various places” (Matt 24:7) "great earthquakes in various places, and famines and pestilences" (Lk 21:11).

-Fifth Seal: Persecution of the faithful people of God
+Fifth Seal: Persecution of God's Faithful People

 10 And they cried with a loud voice, saying, “How long, O Lord, holy and true, until You judge and avenge our blood on those who dwell on the earth (of Israel)?

-11 Then a white robe was given to each of them; and it was said to them that they should rest a little while longer, until both the number of their fellow servants and their brethren, who would be killed as they were, was completed.
+11 Then a white robe (signifying righteousness) was given to each of them; and it was said to them that they should rest a little while longer, until both the number of their fellow servants and their brethren, who would be killed as they were, was completed.

 “They will lay their hands on you and persecute you” (Lk 21:12), “They will put some of you to death” (Lk 21:16) and "Brother will betray brother to death" (Mk 13:12).